aszx826477/kaggle-video-game-play/README.md

 # kaggle-video-game-play

-A kaggle competition solution code
+A kaggle competition solution code.
+Run with commend `python video-game-play.py` or open `video-game-play.ipynb` to run the cell.
+It will generate two submission csv file `submission_DT_correct.csv` and `submission_RF.csv`.

+* Language: python3
+* Required packages: numpy, pandas, sklearn

 This competition is the individual project of MSBD 5001.
 The individual project counts for 20% of the final grade.